 Take one 2 teaspoons of baking soda & vinegar each one, mixed it very well.
 However, if the skillet is bigger in size or has stains spots in many places, you can use 1 tablespoon for both of these ingredients.

-Apply the pest/ mixture on the black residue spots, leave it for 10 to 15 minutes.
+Apply the paste/ mixture on the black residue spots, leave it for 10 to 15 minutes.
 The vinegar & baking slightly hurt the seasoning coating.

 Use a soft scrubber, & rub on the dark spots.
 This mixture easily stains out all the resides very efficiently.